 Net Rental Yield (NRY)

-This metric divides the property’s annual rent income less any fees associated with renting out the property from the annual rental income (such as maintenance costs, mortgage payments, and agent fees) by the purchase price.
+This metric divides the property’s annual rent income, minus any fees associated with renting out the property, from the annual rental income (such as maintenance costs, mortgage payments, and agent fees) by the purchase price.

 Net Rental Yield = [(Annual Rental Income – Annual Property Expenses) / Cost of Investment] x 100%